-Youth For Peace (YFP) is a Cambodian NGO that believes that sustainable peace and reconciliation have to be firmly rooted in local communities.
+Youth for Peace (YFP) is a Cambodian local NGO believing that sustainable peace and reconciliation have to be firmly rooted in local communities.
 We believe that youth can be motivated and empowered to play a constructive role as change agents for such peace and reconciliation at the local level.

 We have trained thousands of young people in social responsibility, solidarity, conflict resolution and leadership.
 Using a progression of workshop, events and activities, YFP challenges and motivates youth to design and implement peace building projects in response to identified issues and creative solutions.
-YFP is currently looking for qualified and motivated Cambodian candidate to fulfill a position of Team Leader for Youth for Justice and Reconciliation project (YJR).
+YFP is currently looking for qualified and motivated Cambodian candidates to fulfill positions of Project Trianer of Mobile Exhibition on force transfer project (MEFT).

 Youth for Peace founded Young Leaders for Peace as a project aimed at promoting youth as peaceful agents of social change.
 In December 2012, YFP will be completing the implementation of the project of a 3 year contract for Young Leaders for Peace.
 The project targets stakeholders in Phnom Penh, Battambang and Takeo.
 Project work involves capacity building, personal development, teaching peace concepts, promoting teambuilding, leadership and organization of skills through peace development curricula.
 It is a one year training program which comprises theory and practice in community base for young people.
 YFP trainers use participatory methodology to help students learn to work cooperatively in groups, express their ideas in front of others, develop listening skills, understand their individual rights and responsibilities, and recognize and appreciate different values and beliefs.